-The addition of certain nutrients being introduced from some of the dressing materials can also contribute to improving the fertility of the lawn, encouraging the production of fresh healthy shoots and improving the soil structure of the existing root zone.
+The addition of nutrients being introduced from some of the dressing materials can also contribute to improving the fertility of the lawn, encouraging the production of fresh healthy shoots and improving the soil structure of the existing root zone.

 When is it best to top dress your lawn?

 Ideally top dressing your turf will take place after some method of renovation has taken place, with the most common type being aeration.
 This is the process of creating holes in the lawns surface to allow stale carbon dioxide out of the soil and oxygen rich air back in.
 This will stimulate and encourage root growth and can be done with a mechanical aerator or manually with a garden fork.

 It is recommended to aerate your lawn once annually, removing plugs of soil from the ground and leaving channels for air water and the top dressing to mix in.
 Aerator holes are recommended to be roughly 8cm deep, 2cm in diameter and spaced up to 8cm apart.

 Be sure to clear any debris such as fallen leaves from the lawns surface before beginning the process in order to allow light and oxygen in and reduce stoppages.